 - ML to predict software refactoring,

 - Discovering knowledge in source code and artifacts using pattern mining and other data mining techniques,

 - New SE practices for ML model development

 - Case studies and real-world applications of the above,

-The wokkshop will be held on the 13th September, 2021 as part of the ECML PKDD 2021 conference.
+The workshop will be held on the 17th September, 2021 as part of the ECML PKDD 2021 conference.

-Accepted workshop papers will be made available on the webiste, and will be published as post-proceedings in an edited Springer book “Machine Learning for Software Engineering” (tentative).
+Accepted workshop papers will be made available on the webiste, and be published as post-proceedings in a Springer proceedings book jointly with four other PKDD workshops.

 A "best paper award" will be given to the best paper.

 For any questions, please contact the organizing committee.